wawani82/SwiftER-PyECLib/README.md

     Python 2.6, 2.7 or 3.x (including development packages), argparse, liberasurecode, gf-complete and Jerasure.

-  As mentioned above, PyECLib depends on the installation of the liberasurecde library (liberasurecode can be found at https://bitbucket.org/tsg-/liberasurecode)
+ PyECLib depends on the installation of the liberasurecde library.

   Install PyECLib::